jupyterlab/jupyterlab/tutorial/extensions.md

 ## [Services](https://github.com/phosphorjs/phosphide/blob/master/src/core/serviceregistry.ts)
 Provide functionality to other parts of the application.
-- An example service is the [docucment registry](https://github.com/jupyter/jupyterlab/blob/master/src/docregistry/plugin.ts), which is used by extensions to add functionality around widgets backed by files.
+- An example service is the [document registry](https://github.com/jupyter/jupyterlab/blob/master/src/docregistry/plugin.ts), which is used by extensions to add functionality around widgets backed by files.
 - Services are activated on-demand.